-After you backup your databases using Phoenix, you can restore them to a consistent state in case of a disaster.
+After you back up your databases using Phoenix, you can restore them to a consistent state.
 Phoenix lets you restore your databases:

 - Using snapshots

 However, before you restore your databases, ensure that you go through the restore checklist and considerations.

 - You can perform a standalone restore of the master database only by using the Restore database files option.
 This is to avoid scenarios where the master database might become corrupt.